-Treasurer Mitchell currently serves as President of the National Association of State Treasurers (NAST) and is a member and Past President of the State Financial Officers Foundation (SFOF).
+Treasurer Mitchell currently serves as Immediate Past President of the National Association of State Treasurers (NAST) and is a member and Past President of the State Financial Officers Foundation (SFOF).

 Prior to becoming Treasurer, Kelly Mitchell worked as the first director of TrustINdiana, Indiana’s local government investment pool.